ccollie/valkey-rfc/TimeSeries.md

     objects created will use the expansion rate specified by this config.
 This controls the capacity of the new filter that gets added to the list of filters as a result of scaling.

-### Constants
-1. bloom_large_item_threshold: Memory usage of a timeseries beyond which timeseries are exempted from defrag operations and when deleted, the Module will indicate the object's free_effort as 0 to be async freed.
-2. bloom_filter_max_memory_usage: The maximum memory usage of a particular time series that is allowed.
-Creation of time seriess larger than this will not be allowed.

 ### ACL

 The ValkeyTimeSeries module will introduce a new ACL category - @ts.